geoblink/design-system/src/elements/GeoChart/GeoChart.05.labels.examples.md

 ### Required properties

 - `idVerticalAxis` - ID of the axis used to position the label vertically.
+- `idHorizontalAxis` - ID of the axis used to position the label horizontally.
 - `data` - an array of items to which labels will be added.
 Each `data` entry must have a value for the key used by the axis referenced in `idVerticalAxis` and `idHorizontalAxis` (if there is idHorizontalAxis).
 That value will be used to compute label's vertical position.
 There's another key